 CHIP enrollees are automatically enrolled in the Utah Clinical Health Information Exchange (cHIE).
 The cHIE provides a safe place for participating healthcare providers to share and view patient medical information.

-Once you enroll your child in CHIP, your child’s consent status is set to PARTICIPATE.
-This will remain in effect until your child turns 18 years old.
-You have the right to change your child’s consent status to not participate in the cHIE at any time.
+Once you enroll your child in CHIP, your child’s participation status is set to PARTICIPATE.
+This will remain in effect unless you change it, or your child changes it after s/he turns 18 years old.
+You have the right to change your child’s participation status to not participate in the cHIE at any time.
 For more information or to opt out of cHIE participation, visit

 My cHIE or talk to a healthcare provider.